PKU-YuanGroup/MagicTime/README.md

 ## 📣 News
 * ⏳⏳⏳ Training a stronger model with the support of [Open-Sora-Plan](https://github.com/PKU-YuanGroup/Open-Sora-Plan) (e.g 257 x 512 × 512)..
 * ⏳⏳⏳ Release MagicTime and ChronoMagic dataset.
+* **[2024.04.08]**  🔥 We released the subset of ChronoMagic dataset used to train MagicTime.
+The dataset includes 2,265 metamorphic video-text pairs and can be downloaded at [Google Drive](https://drive.google.com/drive/folders/1WsomdkmSp3ql3ImcNsmzFuSQ9Qukuyr8?usp=sharing).
 * **[2024.04.08]**  🔥 **All codes & datasets** are coming soon!
 Stay tuned 👀!

 ## 😮 Highlights